ZorkNetwork/zorkcoin/doc/benchmarking.md

 Going Further
 --------------------

-To monitor Litecoin Core performance more in depth (like reindex or IBD): https://github.com/chaincodelabs/bitcoinperf
+To monitor the core performance more in depth (like reindex or IBD): https://github.com/chaincodelabs/bitcoinperf

-To generate Flame Graphs for Litecoin Core: https://github.com/eklitzke/bitcoin/blob/flamegraphs/doc/flamegraphs.md
+To generate Flame Graphs for the core: https://github.com/eklitzke/bitcoin/blob/flamegraphs/doc/flamegraphs.md